 Potassium levels also need to be watched closely in those diagnosed with CKD.
 As many vegetables and fruit contain high levels of potassium, it’s safest to select those from these options:

 - Fruit: grapes, pears, peaches, apples, pineapple, tangerines, watermelon, berries, plums

 - AVOID: nectarines, oranges, dried fruits, bananas, prunes, honeydew, kiwis, cantaloupe, nectarines

 - Vegetables: broccoli, cauliflower, cabbage, carrots, cucumber, celery, eggplant, green beans, zucchini, yellow squash, lettuce, peppers, and onions

 - AVOID: avocado, asparagus, tomatoes, potatoes, winter squash, pumpkin, and cooked spinach

 Low iron and anemia are not unusual in those diagnosed with chronic kidney disease.
 Foods with high iron content include liver, pork, chicken, beef, kidney and lima beans, and cereals with added iron.

 Hearts at Home In-Home Care, a Kansas City in-home care and senior care services provider throughout the surrounding areas, can assist by shopping for, planning, and preparing healthy, nutritious meals according to any prescribed dietary plan, and we’ll even clean up the kitchen afterwards!
 We are also available to provide transportation to doctors’ appointments, pick up prescriptions, and provide pleasant companionship in order to make life with CKD easier.
-Contact us at 913-440-4209 for additional information about our exceptional Kansas City home care!
+Contact us at 913-440-4209 for additional information about our exceptional home care services!
 For a full list of all of the communities we serve, please visit our Service Area page.